Last Updated on December 29, 2020

-Worst stumbling block in convincing professors or admission committee entails poor writing of statement of purpose.
-But, no more poor statement of purpose because scholarshipfellow team brings you a document which helps you in writing a powerful and convincing SOP statement of purpose.
+The worst stumbling block in convincing professors or admission committee entails poor writing of statement of purpose.
+But, no more poor statement of purpose because the ScholarshipFellow team brings you a document that helps you in writing a powerful and convincing SOP statement of purpose.

 Download Statement of purpose (SOP) writing Document Below:

 You can download SOP sample from above link and can have a look at this below sample as well:

 Statement of Purpose for Molecular Biology & Genetics Student

 I am a student at XXXX University in the Department of Molecular Biology & Genetics for three years.
 After being scraped from a very competitive group of students at XXXX Science College, I have been successful in the University Matriculation Exam.
 Since it is the best university in Turkey for students looking for an opportunity in research, I have chosen XXXX University for my education.
 With a cumulative GPA of 3.15, I am now in the top five of the Molecular Biology & Genetics Department.
 I am now Double Major in Molecular Biology & Genetics and Chemistry.
 In June 2001, together with Molecular Biology & Genetics Department, I am also going to graduate from the Chemistry Department of my school.

 As in every culture, when I was a child, my relatives were asking me what I wanted to be when I grow up.
 I have always answered those questions by saying “a scientist”.
 When I saw scientist in television, researching inquisitively in their laboratories, I thought that only scientific researches could satisfy my curiosity to objects in the environment.